List of awards and nominations received by Rani Mukerji: Bollywood Movie Awards

 The Bollywood Movie Awards was an annual film award ceremony held in Long Island, New York, United States between 1999 and 2007 celebrating films and actors from the Bollywood film industry.
-Mukerji has won three awards from six nominations.
+Mukerji has won three awards from seven nominations.

 Filmfare Awards

 The Filmfare Awards are presented annually by The Times Group to honor both artistic and technical excellence of professionals in the Hindi language film industry of India.
-Mukerji has won seven awards (most for any actress).
-Mukerji has been nominated 19 times in various categories, making her the most-nominated performer in the female categories.
+Mukerji has won eight awards (most for any actress).
+Mukerji has been nominated 21 times in various categories, making her the most-nominated performer in the female categories.
 Mukerji is the first and only actress to have ever won both the Best Actress and Best Supporting Actress trophies in a single year (2005).
 She is also the first and only actress to date to win both the Best Actress and Best Actress (Critics) awards during the same year (2006) for the same film.